-I've only listed those topics relevant to this paper, there are lots more.
+We have only listed those relevant to this paper, there are lots more.

 - Ubuntu + linux + sysadmin (multireddit)

 Several online forums where people from all over the world discuss various topics.

 - Information Security (StackExchange)